TheBevyFlock/bevy_new_2d/docs/design.md

 We start loading as soon as the app starts and wait for all assets to be loaded in the loading screen.

 By using strings as keys, you can dynamically load assets based on input data such as a level file.
-If you prefer the static approach, you can also use an `enum YourAssetHandleKey` and `impl AsRef<str> for YourAssetHandleKey`.
+If you prefer a purely static approach, you can also use an `enum YourAssetHandleKey` and `impl AsRef<str> for YourAssetHandleKey`.
+You can also mix the dynamic and static approach according to your needs.

 ## Spawning